pandallel/quilt/docs/src/features/materials/material-architecture.md

     pub ingested_at: OffsetDateTime,
     /// Current status of the material
     pub status: MaterialStatus,
-    /// Error message if material cannot be analyzed pub error: Option<String>,
+    /// Error message if Swatching failed
+    pub error: Option<String>,
 }

 /// The possible states of a material pub enum MaterialStatus {
-    /// Material has been discovered but not yet processed Discovered,
+    /// Material has been discovered but not yet processed into Swatches Discovered,
-    /// Material was successfully split into chunks [planned] Split,
+    /// Material has been successfully processed into Swatches Swatched,
-    /// Material could not be split [planned]
+    /// Material could not be processed into Swatches Error,
-    Failed,
 }

 /// Events emitted during material processing